All Episodes

 The truth is that the Hamas organization has been launching rockets into Israel in voluminous numbers for six months, while the Israelis have been pretending to be the Republican Party and figure out the response to it.

-Have been arguing amongst themselves, well, we better make sure that whatever we do, the world still loves us.
+They've been arguing amongst themselves, well, we better make sure that whatever we do, the world still loves us.

 But finally, after six months, they couldn't take it anymore, so they started returning fire.

-Israel no more attacked Hamas.
+Israel no more attacked Hamas than we have attacked Iran.

 Let's assume, just to make the point, let's assume what is not true.

-Let's say that one day out of the clear blue Israel did attack Hamas and Gaza.
+Let's say that one day out of the clear blue, Israel did attack Hamas and Gaza.

-A question for you in the drive by media.
+A question for you in the drive-by media.

 Why do you think Israel would attack Gaza?